FRRouting/frr/doc/user/ospf_fundamentals.rst

 AS External LSA Example
 ^^^^^^^^^^^^^^^^^^^^^^^

-To illustrate, below is an example of an External @acronym{LSA} in the
-@acronym{LSDB} of an OSPF router.
+To illustrate, below is an example of an External :abbr:`LSA` in the :abbr:`LSDB` of an OSPF router.
 It describes a route to the IP prefix of 192.168.165.0/24, originated by the ASBR with Router-ID 192.168.0.49.
 The metric of 20 is external to OSPF.
 The forwarding address is 0, so the route should forward to the originating ASBR if